haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Hellish Resistance.
 You have resistance to fire damage.
 Infernal Legacy.
 You know the thaumaturgy cantrip.
 When you reach 3rd level, you can cast the hellish rebuke spell as a 2nd-­‐‑level spell once with this trait and regain the ability to do so when you finish a long rest.
 When you reach 5th level, you can cast the darkness spell once with this trait and regain the ability to do so when you finish a long rest.
 Charisma is your spellcasting ability for these spells.
 Languages.
 You can speak, read, and write Common and Infernal.
-  Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 7

  Barbarian Class Features
 As a barbarian, you gain the following class features.